JOALYS PARIS

 Decoding Quality: The 4 Cs of Sapphires

-Clarity, Cut, and Carat Weight
+Cut and Carat

 sapphire engagement rings - Decoding Quality: The 4 Cs of Sapphires (250 words)